ddddddO/gtree/README.md

    mkdir, m           Makes directories and files from markdown.
 It is possible to dry run.
                       Let's try 'gtree template | gtree mkdir -e .go -e .md -e Makefile'. template, t, tmpl  Outputs markdown template.
-Use it to try out gtree CLI. web, w, www        Opens "Tree Maker" in your browser.
-If it doesn't open, it will display the url. gocode, gc, code   Outputs a sample Go program calling "gtree" package. version, v         Prints the version. help, h            Shows a list of commands or help for one command
+Use it to try out gtree CLI. web, w, www        Opens "Tree Maker" in your browser and shows the URL in terminal. gocode, gc, code   Outputs a sample Go program calling "gtree" package. version, v         Prints the version. help, h            Shows a list of commands or help for one command